 Since the ‘Russianburger’ was uncovered as a fraud by Mueller himself, embarrassed Fake News are trying to change the subject.
 Following some hysteric comments about Mueller letting them down, they went back to their default Trump Bashing routine.

 Take Newsweek, for example, which accused Trump of being a golf cheat based on nothing but empty hearsay and partisan exaggeration.
 Ewan Palmer’s poison pen article starts with a video about Trump saying he would not play golf as POTUS, yet he plays golf.
 I dealt with this old chestnut here, reminding Lefties that when doctors insist you return to your sport to lose weight or die, you do.
 Fake News editors happily change their minds about such promises when ordered by medical experts, yet childishly refuse their President the same option.

 President Donald Trump cheats while playing golf to such an extent he has been given nickname by caddies and even asked to remove trees from courses that he has hit a ball into, according to reports on a new book about the commander-in-chief.

-It is an example of how Fake News lies, by using “according to” along with some non-existent source or lying anti-Trump gossip.
-I can do the same to Ewan:
+It is an example of how Fake News lies by using “according to” along with some non-existent source or lying anti-Trump gossip.
+I can do the same for Ewan: